Fertility: Bongaarts' model of components of fertility

-Fertility biology
+In medicine

+In medicine, the definition of fertility is "the capacity to establish a clinical pregnancy."

 Women have hormonal cycles which determine when they can achieve pregnancy.
 The cycle is approximately twenty-eight days long, with a fertile period of five days per cycle, but can deviate greatly from this norm.
 Men are fertile continuously, but their sperm quality is affected by their health, frequency of ejaculation, and environmental factors.

 Fertility declines with age in both sexes.
 For women, the decline begins around the age of 32, and becomes precipitous at age 37.
 For men, potency and sperm quality begins to decline around the age of 40.
 Even if an older couple does manage to conceive a child, the pregnancy will be increasingly difficult for the mother, and carries a higher risk of birth defects and genetic disorders for the child.

 Pregnancy rates for sexual intercourse are highest when it occurs every 1 or 2 days, or every 2 or 3 days.
 Studies have found no significant difference between different sex positions and pregnancy rate, as long as it results in ejaculation into the vagina.